OpenDA-Association/OpenDA/model_efdc_dll/native/efdc_fortran_dll/original_efdc_files/README.md

   sources.
 It has been decided to cherry-pick these line diffs and remove the remaining source file corresponding to `CALEXP2TO` all together.
+* `READWIMS1.for`: It seems the variable initialisation was not divided by the loop limit.
+This has been reintroduced.
+Note, there were differences in various timing calculations.
+These are considered to be the right ones in OpenDA.
+The differences are to be propagated back to NIER.
 * `RWQBEN2.for`: There seemed to be a patch missing in OpenDA.
 The NIER version is taken for this file where a slightly different (possibly renamed) set of variables are used to extract properties from cards.